 If you don’t have your own rental car, taking a taxi from St. Louis, be aware that there’s also a town called Cahokia around 10 miles away.
 The Cahokia Mounds are located in Collinsville, not Cahokia.

 Cahokia plays a major role in the recent book called America Before: The Key to Earth’s Lost Civilization by Graham Hancock.
 My visit to Cahokia took place before the release of the book, and while I have yet to read the whole thing, Hancock provides a lot of excellent insight into the ancient city.

 In his book, Hancock also cites the research by William F. Romain mentioned above, which you can check out here.

-At Cahokia itself, there are a number of informative books available at the Interpretive Center gift shop.
+At Cahokia itself, there are also a number of informative books available at the Interpretive Center gift shop.